sonal-raj/Codebase/Readme.md

 CodeBase
 =============
-This is my not so futile ;) effort to document and save almost every piece of small to big code that I encounter in my present coding life (If there are flashes from previous life, they may find a place here too!!)
+This is my not so futile ;) effort to document and save, almost every piece of small to big code, that I encounter in my present coding life (If there are flashes from previous ones, they may find a place here too!!)

 From simple code fragments, to solutions of Problems and Interview Oriented Programming tasks, this is where it all goes in . .